Plan Summary Menu

 Vesting means you have the right to receive a future benefit from your Plan when you retire whether or not you stay in covered employment.

 Once you are vested, you are protected from a forfeiture or complete loss of Plan benefits.
 You can start receiving your retirement benefit as early as age 55 (or sooner if you qualify).
-In addition, if you are vested and die before retirement, your family receives death benefits from the Plan.
+In addition, if you are vested and die before retirement, your beneficiary(ies) receives death benefits from the Plan.

 If you have a forfeiture of service (explained in Losing and Protecting Benefits), all your years of vesting service up to that point are lost and don’t count towards meeting the five-year or the ten-year vesting rule.

-Five-Year Vesting Rule
+Vesting Rule

 You become vested when you complete five years of vesting service.
 One of those years must be after 1990.
 If you don’t earn any years of vesting service after 1990, you fall under the Plan’s 10-year vesting rule and will only be considered vested if you completed at least 10 years of vesting service before 1991.